 Assembly language is an improvement over machine language.
 But it isn’t that much of an improvement.
 Why?
 Assembly language instructions are very low-level.
 There are no commands like “draw a building here.”
 Or even “print hi.”
 There are only mind-numbingly simple commands that move bits from one spot to another, add them, and shift them.

 6.2.3.
 Third Generation Languages¶

-Third Generation Languages (3GL) started with Grace Hopper creating the language COBOL.
+Third Generation Languages (3GL) started with John Backus creating FORTRAN in 1954 and Grace Hopper creating FLOW-MATIC in 1955 which evolved into COBOL by 1959.
 There are many, many different third generation languages now.
 These languages often specialize at certain tasks.
 For example, the language C is great at creating small, fast programs that can run on minimal hardware.
 PHP is an easy-to-use language that can build websites.

 Most of the original computer scientists were female.
 See Grace Hopper, Hedy Lamar, and Ada Lovelace for examples.
 If you want to find other female programmers who code in Python, check out @PyLadies, @DJangoGirls, and @WomenWhoCode.

 Third generation languages usually fall into one of three categories.